Applying to be a Happiness Engineer

 As a Happiness Engineer, you love helping people.

 As a Happiness Engineer, your job is to: make people happy.
 Think of it as a Technical Support Representative in a call center scenario.
-We all know that most of the websites today are powered by WordPress and some people will be confused of its quirks.
-It’s your job to resolve, troubleshoot, their problem.
-It is also your job to provide detailed bug reports so that it will be resolved accordingly.
+We all know that most websites nowadays are powered by WordPress.
+Not all are adept at using it.
+It’s your job to guide them in using the product and resolve any issues they have.
+It’s also your job to report any bugs so that they will be resolved.

-Aside from making people happy, you also build a community of support by sharing knowledge and helping the team members around the world.
+Aside from helping and making people happy, you also build a community of support by sharing knowledge and helping team members around the world.